Employee Advocacy has been the talk of town in both HR and communications the last few years.

 Employee Advocacy is the action of employees advocating for your brand.

-Employee Advocacy comes in many forms and shapes, but usually through social media posts.
 The content shared in these posts may be the result of an autonomous action from a single employee or from a structured approach.

 Both ways will harvest the power of the workforce, increase social reach, ignite and influence discussions with the ultimate goal of attracting future business and employees.